Five people killed in Cape Town taxi strike violence

 Five people have died in violent protests relating to a taxi strike in Cape Town, South Africa, officials say.

-The victims include a 40-year-old British national and a police officer, Police Minister Bheki Cele said.
+The victims include a 40-year-old British national whose family is being supported by the UK Foreign Office.

 The week-long strike was called in response to what drivers said was "heavy-handed tactics" by law enforcement authorities.